dotintent/FlutterBleLib/REFERENCE.md

           bool refreshGatt = false,
           Duration timeout});
 ```
-Attemps to connect to the peripheral.
+Attempts to connect to the peripheral.
+`autoConnect` waits for device to be discoverable before attempting connection; Android-specific.
+[See more](https://github.com/Polidea/RxAndroidBle#auto-connect)
 `requestMtu` defaults to 23.
 `refreshGatt` forces GATT to refresh its cache; Android-specific.
 If connection has not been established by `timeout`, the operation fails. `timeout` defaults to 30 seconds.